NineSeven8/docker-revproxy/readme.md

 or

     docker compose start
-If at any point you change the docker files you will need to build the images again.
+If at any point you change the *Dockerfiles* you will need to build the images again.

     docker compose build